System-Mediated Attention Imbalances Make Vision-Language Models Say Yes: Main Experiments

 \subsection{The system-mediated hypothesis is valid}

 We first apply proportional redistribution of Q4 system and text attention as described in Section \ref{subsec:proportional}.
-As a shorthand, we refer to as \textit{Q4 system} and \textit{Q4 text redistribution}, respectively.
-To verify the need for positing two factors under our system-mediated account of hallucination, we also perform Q4 system ablation.
+As a shorthand, we refer to these as \textit{Q4 system} and \textit{Q4 text redistribution}, respectively.
+To verify the need for positing two factors under our system-mediated account of hallucination (see Section \ref{sec:intro}), we also perform Q4 system ablation.
 This removes system attention without redistributing or renormalising weights across modalities, enabling us to distinguish the effects of removing system attention from those of redistributing it to the other modalities.

 We compare these interventions against a no-intervention baseline, interventions that boost image attention \citep[PAI,][and $\text{Image}\times2.0$]{liu2024paying} and a method that suppresses text attention like Q4 text redistribution \citep[AD-HH, ][]{yangunderstanding}.
 Additional implementation details for these alternative methods are provided in Appendix~\ref{app:baseline_prop}.

 \textbf{\textit{Results}}.
 Compared to image-boosting and text-suppressing alternatives, Q4 system redistribution mitigates the yes-bias much more effectively on our three metrics and in five of our six benchmarks (Table \ref{tab:interventions}).
 The severity of this bias is particularly evident in HallusionBench, SugarCrepe and Winoground, where the no-intervention baselines exhibit yes-rates exceeding 90\% despite ground-truth yes proportions being closer to 50\%.
 It is for these benchmarks that Q4 system redistribution produces the largest improvements in paired accuracy, which more than doubles for Winoground.